opensafely/documentation/docs/jobs-site.md

 For instructions on how to request approval, please see [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.
 Following approval from NHSE, you should also create draft public outputs for review.
 To do this, navigate to 'All outputs' which contains your latest outputs from within the "Released outputs" section of your workspace and click the `Publish` button.
 It is currently only possible to publish the latest version of all of these files.

 As part of publishing your outputs, you should also make the repository where your analysis code is written public.
-You can find instructions on how to do that [here](project-completion.md).
+Refer to the [instructions on doing so](project-completion.md).

 Once approved, your released outputs will be “published” and viewable from the published outputs in the `Published outputs` section of your `Releases`.
 This is accessible by everyone, even those without a login.